roachfire/roachlab/networking/README.md

 #### Adding DNS records for our subdomains to Cloudflare
 1. Leaving the Cloudflare Tunnels tab open, go to your [Cloudflare Dashboard](https://dash.cloudflare.com/login) and select **DNS** from the sidebar.
 2. Click **+ Add record**.
 Select `CNAME` for the **Type** and enter the name of the first subdomain you'd like to be accessible online.
 3. Return to the Cloudflare Tunnels tab and copy the code under the tunnel name.
 Return to the DNS tab and paste that code into the **Target** textbox.
+Append ".cfargotunnel.com" to the end of this text.
 Then click **Save**.
 If everything was configured correctly, you should be able to access your service at "service.your.domain".

 #### Securing your hosted services
 If you're like me and decided to place all of your selfhosted services in your Cloudflare tunnel (even those that are used for management), you may want to place some extra security in front of them.
 Thankfully, Cloudflare has an excellent security solution available for free.